-Home ownership can be a roller coaster: one day you’re patting yourself on the back for finally choosing the perfect white paint for your walls, and the next you find out that you need to rewire your house.
-Rewiring your house isn’t a glamorous part of homeownership, but it is important.
+Homeownership can be a roller coaster: One day you’re patting yourself on the back for finally choosing the perfect white paint for your walls, and the next you find out that you need to rewire your house.

+And while all that’s nice, there’s also the little matter of faulty wiring being a major cause of home fires.
 In fact, electrical issues are the fourth most common cause of house fires in the United States.
 The cost to rewire a house might send shivers down your spine, but keeping old wiring could have disastrous consequences.

 What Is Rewiring Your Home?

 Most of us give very little thought to what is really happening behind the scenes when we flick on a light switch or tell our smart speaker to turn on the TV.
 But behind those instantaneous results is your home’s electrical system.

 While it might just look like a bunch of multicolored wires inside your walls, your home’s wiring is actually a complex system designed to ensure that your coffee pot actually turns on when you plug it in and that your house doesn’t catch fire in the process.

 Of course, just like the rest of technology, home wiring technology has improved and changed over the years.
 Have you ever noticed that you can never find an outlet when you need one in an old house?
 Well, that’s because technology usage has increased throughout our homes.